Internet in prisons

 Internet use in prisons allows inmates to communicate with the outside world.
 Much like the use of telephones in prisons, the use of the internet under supervision, for various purposes, is approved in 49 U.S. correctional systems and five Canadian provinces.
 Each of the reporting U.S. systems, except Hawaii, Iowa, Nebraska and Nevada, use computers to employ inmate educational programs, as do all five reporting provinces in Canada.
 There are 36 reporting U.S. systems to handle inmate health issues via telemedicine.
 However much like the use of mobile phones in prison, internet access without supervision, via a smartphone, or personal laptop/iPad is banned for all inmates.

 Internet access in prisons globally

 Australia

 Prisoner access to computer facilities and Internet resources varies across jurisdictions in Australia.
 In some states personal computer capable devices are permitted for use in cells, managed Internet access is provided in some, while in other states all existing devices are withdrawn.
 The use of computers is generally for study, legal purposes, and managed reintegration.
 The rationale for this policy is to ensure that all prisoners in need of access to computer for educational or legal purposes are not to be disadvantaged.
 The policy reduces and effectively manages the risks associated with prisoner access to computers in cells.

-Belgium

-Since 2013, Belgium has in 1 prison (in Beveren) a solution called PrisonCloud installed.
-It is a secure electronic platform that is installed in every cell.
-Amongst IPTV, Video on Demand, E-learning, Webshop, Request forms, Calendar, TeleVisitation, ... and many others there is also a secured internet available.
-Categorized in different areas of interest only approved websites are offered to the inmates.
-They can only surf to that specific website, have no break out possibilities to other websites and every form field on every web page of an allowed website can be blocked.
-This gives the prison the opportunity to open up websites that otherwise would not be possible, especially Learning Management Systems on the Internet.